Garvit1809/Doremi-Hacks/README.md

 ## ⚙️ How we built it

 - Design: Figma and other tools
-- Frontend: HTML, CSS and JS
+- Frontend: React.js, styled-components, HTML, CSS and JS
-- Backend: Django
+- Backend: Node.js and Express.js
-- User Auth: Auth0
-- Three Js: Rendering 3D models
+- Database: MongoDb and Mongoose

 ## 📅 Timeline